argus-authz/argus-documentation/source/argus_introduction.rst

 The following section provides instructions for setting up an Argus environment quickly.
-It does not provide an exhaustive description of every possible deployment model or configuration option, that can be found in the following :ref:`Service
-Components <argus_intro_service_components>` and :ref:`Enabled
-Applications <argus_intro_enabled_applications>` sections.
+It does not provide an exhaustive description of every possible deployment model or configuration option, that can be found in the following :ref:`Service Components <argus_intro_service_components>` and :ref:`Enabled Applications <argus_intro_enabled_applications>` sections.

 Before you continue it is recommend that you read this :ref:`introduction to the Argus system <argus_concepts>`.
 This will provide you with a better understanding of how the components work together, what information passes between the components and how policies are formed.

 Argus Deployment
 ~~~~~~~~~~~~~~~~

-For EMI, the Argus Service is installed with YUM, and configured with
+The Argus Service is installed with YUM.
-YAIM.
+For the version 1.7, there isn't an automatic configuration tool.
+Older version are configured with YAIM.

 Please follow the Argus :ref:`Deployment for version 1.7 <argus-deployment>`
 documentation.

 gLExec Worker Node with Argus Deployment